SensehacK/dev-cheatsheet/architecture/concurrency.md

 Basic concepts from my understanding.

 If you want to quickly jump into Swift Concurrency or iOS Xcode Swift concurrency examples.
-Please follow this [Readme_concurrency](../ios/concurrency/Readme_concurrency.md) or folder `iOS/concurrency/readME_concurrency`
+Please follow this [iOS concurrency](../ios/concurrency/Readme_concurrency.md) or folder `iOS/concurrency/readME_concurrency`

 ## Multi Threading | Multi Processing